 Before writing this post, I did some quick research on what experts believe is the percentage of New Year’s resolutions that fail.
 The overwhelming consensus?
-Eighty percent!
+Eighty percent.
 That means 80% of the people who try to make a change in their lives this time of year will fail to succeed—and most will have given up before March.

+Those are not great odds.
+Imagine battling an illness where only 20% will survive or taking an exam at school where the failure rate is 80%.
 Not very motivating if you want to make your New Year’s Resolutions stick for once in your life.
 But this is about more than the flimsy hope of midwinter change.
 This is an issue for anyone looking to make personal growth any time of the year.

 Fortunately, for Christian teens, there is an answer.
 And it’s not that outrageous.